At Christmas people need to know where they will spend eternity

 First, the tradition of Santa’s coming gets a lot of “press” every Christmas.
 Parents bring their kids to perch on his lap and whisper what their greedy little hearts want him to bring them for Christmas.
 (Yes our grandchildren are selfish too)

 My focus here is not to tackle the issues around the first coming of Santa, but I will make a couple of observations:

-· Whose teachings have been used to transform lives, families and nations?
-Santa didn’t even write the best seller, “The Night Before Christmas.”
-The book that Jesus authored, the Bible, is THE best seller of all human history.
+Whose teachings have been used to transform lives, families and nations?
+Santa didn’t even write the famous poem, “The Night Before Christmas.”
+The book that Jesus authored, the Bible, is the best seller of all human history.

 My second thought is also worthy of consideration … think with me for a moment.

 Christmas is about gift giving.
 Have you ever wondered why we practice this tradition of giving gifts?